tayebel/youtube_scraper/README.md

 Open your web browser and visit http://localhost:8000 to access the dashboard.

 ## Configuration
-Before running the tool, make sure to configure the following settings in the config.json file:
+Before running the tool, make sure to configure the following :

 API_KEY: Your YouTube Data API key.
 You can obtain one by following the instructions at https://developers.google.com/youtube/registering_an_application.

-SEARCH_RESULTS: The maximum number of search results to retrieve for each keyword.
-Increase this value if you want to retrieve more results but note that it may take longer to process.

 ## Keyword Search
 To search for YouTube channels based on keywords, follow these steps: